• Skip to primary navigation

 a bowl of caprese salad sits on a distressed white wooden table. an empty avocado skin is on the table behind it along with a pepper grinder, a cup of salt, and a bunch of fresh basil sits to the left of it. another plate of salad is barely cropped out in the background.

-• If you want really pretty thinly sliced basil leaves, check out my blog post: "How to chiffonade basil."
+• If you want really pretty thinly sliced basil leaves, check out my post: "How to chiffonade basil."

 • If you've ever wondered what salt and pepper do for a recipe try this recipe first without either, then add a generous sprinkle of both and taste again — you'll see just how much of a difference it makes.